04 Jun Bullying and its effect on the teenage brain

 Little actions that can help in a big way!

-- Know your students.
+- Know the children and young people in your lives.
 Get to know the friendships and fall outs between them.

-- Be creative in your groupings, try to make sure students get a chance to work
+- Be creative in your groupings, try to make sure children get a chance to work with different children in school or play with different children out of the school environment.

-- Try using the ‘apple’ metaphor (video online at
+- Try using the ‘apple’ metaphor.
+Click here to watch video.